Safwannn89/Sql_Projects/README.md

-# 📉 World Layoffs Data Analysis Project
+#  World Layoffs Data Analysis Project

 ---

-## 📌 Project Overview
+##  Project Overview

-This project demonstrates comprehensive data cleaning and exploratory data analysis using **SQL** to analyze global layoff data.

-It transforms raw, messy data into clean, standardized information and extracts meaningful **business insights** about layoff trends across companies, industries, and time periods.
+This project demonstrates comprehensive data cleaning and exploratory data analysis using SQL to analyze global layoff data.
+The project transforms raw, messy data into clean, standardized information and extracts meaningful business insights about layoff trends across companies, industries, and time periods.

 ---

-## 📊 Dataset Description
+##  Dataset Description

 The dataset contains information about layoffs from companies worldwide, including: